 References are obtained to verify your suitability for employment but only after we have made a conditional offer of employment.Back to top of page

 Do I need to declare all Criminal Convictions?

-The Rehabilitation of Offenders Act 1974 helps rehabilitated ex-offenders back into work by allowing them not to declare criminal convictions to employers after the rehabilitation period set by the Court has elapsed and the convictions become "spent" (old).
-During the rehabilitation period, convictions are referred to as "unspent" (current) convictions and must be declared to employers within the application form.
+For most jobs, you will only need to declare ‘unspent’ (current) convictions.
+This is because the Rehabilitation of Offenders Act 1974 states that you do not have to declare ‘spent’ (old) convictions to employers after the rehabilitation period set by the Court has elapsed.
+During the rehabilitation period, convictions are referred to as "unspent" convictions and must be declared to employers within the application form.

 Why do I need to declare my diversity information?

-South Norfolk Council is committed to ensuring its recruitment processes are fair and equitable and that no job applicant or employee is discriminated against, whether directly or indirectly, on the grounds of sex, race, age, disability, gender reassignment, religion and belief and sexual orientation.
+We are committed to ensuring our recruitment processes are fair and equitable and that no job applicant or employee is discriminated against, whether directly or indirectly, on the grounds of sex, race, age, disability, gender reassignment, religion and belief and sexual orientation.

 We ask applicants to provide relevant information so that we can monitor our practice and produce statistics to show how we are meeting our commitment.

 Please note that the information you supply is treated in the strictest confidence and will be kept separate from your application form.
 Your diversity information will not be available to the short listing / interview panel and will not be used to make any decisions about your application or suitability for employment.
 Back to top of page